Assessment Options for Students with Disabilities

 VMAST is designed for students with disabilities who are learning grade-level content but cannot be assessed to the same achievement standards as their nondisabled classmates.
 Items on the VMAST include supports and simplified items not available to students who take SOL tests in reading and mathematics.

-The VMAST continues to be available in a limited capacity for certain high school students.
+The VMAST is available for this year only in a limited capacity for certain high school students.

 - The VMAST is also available for students with disabilities who entered high school prior to 2013-14 and are working towards a Modified Standard Diploma.
 The eighth grade reading or mathematics SOL can be used to earn the literacy or numeracy credit required for the Modified Standard Diploma.